Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-829-trash_bin.md

 + In the context of provenance queries, purged objects (i.e. graph nodes) should still be returned.

 + Because this proposed design supports restoring file versions (and associated file upload object) to a different project - we need to refactor the data model.
-Currently the `project.id` is used as the container (bucket) ID in the storage subsystem (OIT Swift).
+Currently the `project.id` is used as the container (bucket) ID in the storage subsystem (OIT Swift), and our software resolves the location of the upload using the project.id and upload.id at request time.
 This tightly couples a file upload with a project.
 The following refactoring will de-couple this dependency:
-	+ Add a `container_id` (UUID) to the `projects` model/table - this will be used as the storage subsystems container/bucket that houses file uploads (i.e. storage objects) for the project.
-	+ Add `container_id` to the `uploads` model/table - this will be assigned the `projects.container_id` when an upload for a project is initiated - the `uploads.container_id + uploads.id` will be used to locate the indexed object in the storage system (i.e. OIT Swift) - these are immutable attributes.
+	+ Add `container_id` to the `uploads` model/table - this will be assigned the `projects.id` when an upload for a project is initiated - the `uploads.container_id + uploads.id` will be used to locate the indexed object in the storage system (i.e. OIT Swift) - these are immutable attributes.
 	+ When a file version is restored to a different project, the `uploads.project_id` will be updated to reference the new project.
 	+ These changes will also allow us to extend the `/move` endpoints to support cross project moves.
+  + **IMPORTANT** we will need a data migration upon initial deployment to each heroku environment which sets the container_id to the current project.id for all existing (completed, consistent) uploads.

 + Deprecate `GET /current_user/usage` - leverage new endpoints `GET /current_user/stats` and `GET /projects/{id}/stats`